swarlesbarkely/MSP432Bootloader/README.md

   * No parity
   * One stop bit
   * Ensure each line is terminated with a CR-LF
 * Flash the bootloader.
 For launchpads, this is easiest using Code Composer Studio.
-You will have to manually configure CCS to program Bootloader.out (more to come on this).
+You will have to manually configure CCS to program Bootloader.out:
+  * Right click on the project
+  * Go to Debug As... -> Debug Configurations
+  * Go to the Program tab and set the Program field to Bootloader.out
+  * Debug the project to program the bootloader
 * To flash a new hex file, simply pull down P1.1 on power up.
 On the launchpad, this is done by holding button 1.
 The bootloader will send a `>` over UART channel 1 (USB connector on launchpad) if all is well.
 After that, simply send the hex file using your serial program or run `python Program.py` (which you will have to configure to use your specific serial port) from the same directory as your hex file.
 * DO NOT hold down button 2 (P1.4) -- this will (hopefully) erase the bootloader and is totally untested